HL7/carin-bb/fsh/ig-data/input/pagecontent/11_Guidance.md

 <h3 id="actors">Actors</h3>
-<p>The following actors are part of the CARIN BB IG:</p>
+<p>The following actors are part of the CARIN IG for Blue Button®:</p>
 <ul>
 <ul>
-<li>CARIN BB Requestor: An application that initiates a data access request to retrieve patient data.
+<li>CARIN IG for Blue Button® Requestor: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.</li>
-<li>CARIN BB Responder: A product that responds to the data access request providing patient data.
+<li>CARIN IG for Blue Button® Responder: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.</li>
 </ul>
 </ul>
 <h3 id="conformance-verbs">Conformance Verbs</h3>
 <p>The conformance verbs - <strong>SHALL, SHOULD, MAY</strong> - used in this guide are defined in <a style="font-size: 14px;" href="http://hl7.org/fhir/R4/conformance-rules.html">FHIR Conformance Rules.</a></p>
 <h3 id="must-support">Must Support</h3>
 <p>For profiles defined in other IGs, the meaning of Must Support is established in the defining IG.
-Note that the Must Support requirements for this IG are modeled after the US Core implementation guide, with the requirements for CARIN Server APIs modeled on those for US Core Responders, and the requirements for CARIN Consumer Apps modeled on those for US Core Requestors.&nbsp; When querying and reading CARIN BB Profiles, *Must Support* on any profile data element <strong>SHALL</strong> be interpreted as follows:&nbsp;</p>
+Note that the Must Support requirements for this IG are modeled after the US Core implementation guide, with the requirements for CARIN Server APIs modeled on those for US Core Responders, and the requirements for CARIN Consumer Apps modeled on those for US Core Requestors.&nbsp; When querying and reading CARIN IG for Blue Button® Profiles, *Must Support* on any profile data element <strong>SHALL</strong> be interpreted as follows:&nbsp;</p>
 <ul>
 <li>Health Plan API actors <strong>SHALL</strong>&nbsp;be capable of populating all data elements as part of the query results as specified by the CARINBlueButtonHealthPlanAPICapabilityStatement.</li>
 <li>Consumer App actors <strong>SHALL</strong> be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.</li>